railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 After a day of intense work, filled with a sense of accomplishment and relief, a bunch of us headed over to the [Cambridge Brewing Company](http://www.cambrew.com/) for drinks and very friendly conversation.
+As always, the RailsBridge workshop afterparty was a beautiful way to celebrate what we had just pulled off together.

 ## Feedback